Ward Wheeler, Principle Investigator

 Mohammad Faiz, Business Manager, Sackler Institute for Comparative Genomics

-I am tasked with taking care of business side of the Sackler Institute of Comparative Genomics.
+Mohammad is tasked with taking care of business side of the Sackler Institute of Comparative Genomics.
 This involves liaising with several departments at AMNH as well as dealing with outside Affiliates and vendors.
-One of my major responsibilities is to make sure ICG labs and programs are running within budgets and have the resources available to function efficiently.
-The rest of my time is spent helping ICG staff and researcher expedite their research projects – be it lab supplies, looking for new members for the group, or buying high-end computing resources.
-Over the years, I have seen the institute go from a small program to a world-class research center.
-Our new projects are dealing with Next Generation Sequencing and their applications into real world issues of species conservation, discovery, and identification.
+One of his major responsibilities is to make sure ICG labs and programs are running within budgets and have the resources available to function efficiently.
+The rest of his time is spent helping ICG staff and researcher expedite their research projects – be it lab supplies, looking for new members for the group, or buying high-end computing resources.
+Over the years, he has seen the institute go from a small program to a world-class research center.
+New projects are dealing with Next Generation Sequencing and their applications into real world issues of species conservation, discovery, and identification.